Merit Scholarships & Grants

 FIRST® Robotics Tech Challenge Scholarship

 Each year, student robotics teams from participating middle and high schools nationally and internationally assemble to design, build and compete in the annual FIRST® (For Inspiration and Recognition of Science and Technology) Tech Challenge.
-Students from the top three winning teams become eligible for annual, renewable scholarships up to $10,000 at NEIT.
+Students from the top three Rhode Island FIRST TECH Challenge Championship Winning Alliance teams become eligible for annual, renewable scholarships up to $10,000 at NEIT.
 Students must submit a copy of their team’s award that acknowledges the student’s participation.

-CCRI students transferring to NEIT’s Registered Nurse to Bachelor of Science in Nursing degree program are eligible to receive a scholarship in the amount of $375/quarter, for a maximum of eight quarters.
+CCRI students transferring to NEIT’s Registered Nurse to Bachelor of Science in Nursing degree program are eligible to receive a scholarship in the amount of $375/term, for a maximum of eight terms.

 Scholarship Search Web Sites